List of mergers and acquisitions by Microsoft: Key acquisitions

-One of Microsoft's first acquisitions was Forethought on July 30, 1987.
+Microsoft's first acquisition was Dynamical Systems Research (DSR) on June 20, 1986.
+DSR developed a clone of IBM's TopView operating environment for DOS; Microsoft employed their technology and programmers to further the development of Windows.
+Its second acquisition was Forethought on July 30, 1987.
 Forethought was founded in 1983 and developed a presentation program that would later be known as Microsoft PowerPoint.